Alaska Department of Fish and Game

 Resident Fish — Kenai River

-- Some of the best lake fishing of the year is here because the ice has recently “gone-out” at many area lakes providing open water fishing opportunity from the shore while some area lakes are nearly ice-free providing opportunity to fish from a boat.
-Fishing conditions at area lakes are good and will improve over the next two weeks as water temperatures continue to get warmer.
+- Many area lakes provide great open water fishing opportunity from the shore or to fish from a boat.
+Fishing conditions at area lakes are good and will remain good throughout summer.
 Stocked Kenai Peninsula lakes as well as numerous lakes support natural populations of rainbow trout, lake trout and Dolly Varden.
-Numerous Kenai Peninsula Lakes provide great fishing opportunity in the spring while flowing waters are closed to fishing.
-Bait fished under a bobber, small spinners and spoons or fly fishing from a float tube or watercraft all produce great catch rates during the spring during as well as immediately after ice-out.
+Bait fished under a bobber, small spinners and spoons or fly fishing from a float tube or watercraft all produce great catch rates.

 - A couple area lakes have northern pike, but public access is limited.
 Private property owners may allow access, but get permission first.